symbiote/silverstripe-queuedjobs/README.md

 CleanupJob:
   is_enabled: true
 ```
-This will ensure that the CleanupJob is run once a day.
+You will need to trigger the first run manually in the UI.
+After that the CleanupJob is run once a day.

 You can configure this job to clean up based on the number of jobs, or the age of the jobs.
 This is
 configured with the `cleanup_method` setting - current valid values are "age" (default)  and "number".